jnk0le/random/README.md

 	* x4 -- both edges on both channels
 - The biggest drawback of the X1 mode is that, the counter will "run away" if the encoder is held (therefore bouncing) at the trigger point.
 - ISR overhead can be further reduced by using globally reserved lower registers or GPIOR's for the counter.
-- All defined inputs have to be mapped in lower IO address space.
+- All defined inputs have to be mappable in lower IO address space.

 ## ISR timmings